k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Overview

+Fabric users can be differentiated into two logical groups: those who can setup and create the BI reports and those who can only run them.
+In order to enforce this differentiation, Fabric introduces the permission setup process divided into two steps:

+1. Assign the **BI_ADMIN** permission to designated Fabric roles via the Fabric Admin application by utilizing the Fabric [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) authorization mechanism.
+2. Setup the access rules in Exago by utilizing the Exago BI built-in access permissions mechanism to control the activities such as Edit, View, Delete within the BI Designer.

-Fabric has [roles and permissions](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for managing authentication and authorization mechanism.
-Exago BI has a built-in mechanism to control the access and ownership of content by different identity keys.
-The described below process explains how to setup different levels of access in BI Designer, based on the combination of Fabric credentials and Exago access rules.
+The below article explains how to setup different levels of access in BI Designer, based on the combination of Fabric credentials and Exago access rules.

-The permissions setup is divided into 2 steps:

-1. Assign BI permission to Fabric roles in Fabric Admin.
-2. Setup the access rules in the BI Storage Management DB.

 ### Fabric Role Permissions

-Grant BI_ADMIN permission to the user roles that need to have the following:
+Fabric provides the ability to control user access to the following BI features:

-* Access the BI Admin within the Web Framework.
+* Ability to access the **BI Admin** within the BI application in the Web Framework in order to:
+  * Create data sources and define their metadata (objects and joins).
+  * Create parameters for applying a filter within the reports.
+  * Update various system configurations (advanced).
-* Ability to create new reports.
+* Ability to create new reports within the **BI Designer**.

+The **BI_ADMIN** permission is introduced in order to give access to the above features to specified user roles.

 **How Do I Set Permissions in Fabric?**

-Setup the BI related permissions in Fabric by clicking **Grant Permissions** in the Web Framework Admin > Security > Permissions.
+Setup the **BI_ADMIN** permission in the Web Framework by clicking **Grant Permissions** in Admin > Security > Permissions:

 <img src="images/permissions_setup_0.PNG" alt="image" />

-### Access Rules within BI
+### Access Rules Within BI

+Exago access rules are defined in the Storage Management DB, per each folder (and report - if it differs from the folder access).

-When the Fabric project is deployed, the <project name> folder is created in BI Designer and the default read-only permissions are assigned to all user roles to this folder.
+When the Fabric project is deployed, the <project name> folder is created in BI Designer and the default read-only access rule is assigned to all user roles to this folder.

-To define the access rules (e.g. Can View, Can Copy, Can Rename) per Fabric role, run the Fabric command **set_bi_access**.
+To define the specific access rules (e.g. Can View, Can Copy, Can Rename) per Fabric role, run the Fabric command **set_bi_access**.

 Note: